-My report shows that a total of 94 people read the blog post, and the click-through to the image was over 24,000!
-If you want to take this further, you can get up to 200,000 additional visitors to your website with this tactic.
+My report shows that 94 people read the blog post, and the click-through to the image was over 24,000!
+If you want to take this further, you can get 200,000 additional visitors to your website with this tactic.

-However, you’ll still have to use the keyword in your image’s alt text if you want to increase your audience and conversions.
+However, you’ll still have to use the keyword in your image’s alt text to increase your audience and conversions.

 Break up text with subheadings and bullet points, but only if they’re relevant and exciting for your readers.

 Do this only if they’re relevant and exciting for your readers.
-Remember, it’s better to write an article halfway across the internet than a mediocre blog post that benefitted from a few extra paragraphs of editing.
+Remember, it’s better to write an article halfway across the internet than a mediocre blog post that benefitted from a few extra editing paragraphs.

 Here are some examples: Avoid multiple paragraphs; just a one-sentence section is good enough.
 Bullet points are great for content that guides someone down a specific path.

 They’re helpful for readers who only see one or two paragraphs of content.
 Save paragraph formatting for the end of your article to make your bullet points stand out.